 Along the Cobblestone Sidewalk

-a man sitting on a bench who was reading a
+came upon a giant of a man who was sitting on a bench, reading a

 newspaper which he held up in front of his face, concealing it.
-This posed the
+This

-Leonard came to a stop, standing right in front of him with
+Leonard came to a halt, standing directly in front

 aware of his presence, "I hate to interrupt your reading, but may I

-the opened newspaper below his face, revealing a friendly
+the opened newspaper below his chin, revealing a friendly

 countenance and a kind smile, and handed it to the passerby.

-The top right read May 15, 1893.
+top right said May 15, 1893.
 Leonard also glanced at the

 headline, Theresa Vaughn Performing on Broadway at Palmer's